 - Interest rates are dropping—and show no signs of slowing down

 - Lenders increased the strictness of their lending terms.

 That last one is especially important because a wild-west approach to lending is partly what spurred the housing market crash in 2008.

 Big names in banking like Chase, Wells Fargo, and US Bank all adjusted their minimum score requirements, even across FHA and VA loans, which typically hover around lower scores.
-A majority of lenders across the country are making down payments of 20% a requirement if you expect to get a loan.
-What does this mean for investors looking to offload their portfolio?
+Most lenders across the country make down payments of 20% a requirement if you expect to get a loan.
+What does this mean for investors looking to offload their portfolios?